Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 On the north side of the tracks in the town of Moita do Norte is an economical accommodation, the Casa das Memórias, that gets good reviews from pilgrims.

-As you walk down this road, now named the Rua Dom Afonso Henriques, there is not much there but homes.
+As you walk down this road, now named the Rua Dom Afonso Henriques, there is not much here but homes.
 I was getting discouraged, thinking I needed a rest break and a second cup of café con leite!
+(This story is from when we first walked this route.
+There is now an earlier café as noted above, and another one here in Atalaia, as noted farther below.)

-There was absolutely nothing else to identify this place as a café, other than the beer signs!
+There was absolutely nothing else to identify this place as a café, other than the beer signs and the picnic tables!
 You can tell I was so happy to be here, by the photo below.
 I just couldn't mask my joy!

 I made Rich snap a photo of me this time, because this place was truly the first open café we came to on day five of the Camino Portugués, and I wanted to make sure other pilgrimage travelers could find it, so check the map above.
-Hopefully it will still be there when you walk through.
 If this place is not open when you arrive, one block north and to the right one block is the Café Ponto de Encontro.

 During our break, Rich kept massaging his right arch.
 He says he is OK, but I vowed to keep an eye on him.
 We ordered sandwiches and coffee with milk and replenished our energy.
 Those continental breakfasts never last me much more than an hour or two.

-Shortly after the unnamed café, the route joins the N110, and within 1/2 kilometer walks by the Casa do Patriarca, a place to end your day if desired.
-(There is also the Casa Conceição farther west, in town.)
+Within 350 meters after the square, you will join the N110, and shortly thereafter walk by the Casa do Patriarca, (+351 249 710 581), a place to end your day if desired.
+There is also the Casa Conceição farther west, in town.

-Almost immediately after the Casa do Patriarca, the pilgrimage traveler walks up a hill and to this National Monument, the Igreja Matriz.
+Almost immediately after the Casa do Patriarca, the pilgrimage traveler walks up a hill, past yet another fountain and to this National Monument, the Igreja Matriz de Atalaia.

-Unfortunately, the church was closed, but I stopped to cross the street and snap a photo.
-As I was entering the crosswalk to return to the other side, I looked back and a taxi rushed by without stopping in the crosswalk!
+I stopped to cross the street and snap a photo.
+As I was entering the crosswalk to return to the other side, I looked back and a taxi rushed by without stopping for the crosswalk!
 I glared at the taxi.
 And who was sitting in the taxi?
 None other than our Swiss friend!

 I waved, but it was too late for him to notice.
 What were the odds that at the exact moment I was crossing the street that our friend would drive by??
 Crazy destiny again, at its finest!